cibotech/evilplot/docs/src/main/tut/getting-started.md

 The rest of this tutorial is split up as follows:
 + Using built-in plots
 + A tour of the drawing API.
++ How to use plot element renderers, which allow you to fully customize your plots.
 + Colors and color utilities
-+ How to use plot element renderers, which allow you to fully customize your plots.
-+ Plot themes
-+ The `Plot` data type itself, and implementing completely custom plots.